Amaethon: Sources

 The principal reference to Amaethon appears in the medieval Welsh prose tale Culhwch and Olwen, where he was the only man who could till a certain field, one of the impossible tasks Culhwch had been set before he could win Olwen's hand.

-In the obscure early Welsh poem Cad Goddeu, a possible reference is made to Amaethon/Amathaon, but the passage is obscure.
-One possible interpretation, if the reading is accepted, is that he steals a dog, lapwing and roebuck from Arawn, king of Annwn (the otherworld), leading to a battle between Arawn and the Children of Dôn.
+In the seventeenth-century Welsh poem Cad Goddau in Peniarth MS.98b (not to be confused with the poem of the same name attributed to Taliesin), a possible reference is made to Amathaon, where it is recorded that he steals a dog, lapwing and roebuck from Arawn, king of Annwn (the otherworld), leading to a battle against Arawn.
 Gwydion used his magic staff to turn trees into warriors who helped the children of Dôn win.

 In one of the triads invented by Iolo Morganwg, he teaches magic to his brother Gwydion (this is not accepted as a genuine medieval triad by modern scholars).

 Etymology

-This theonym is derived from Proto-Celtic *Ambaxtonos meaning great follower, servant or ploughman, an augmentative form of ambactos (ultimately from *ambhi-ag-to-).
+His name is derived from Proto-Celtic *Ambaxtonos meaning 'great follower, servant or ploughman', an augmentative form of ambactos (ultimately from *ambhi-ag-to-).